A look at a maximum growth scenario before discussing a more realistic scenario

 Maximum Growth, Steady Growth and Oscillations

 Now we know how to achieve the easy cash target, we should move on to the expert target.
-Reaching this target is closely associated with the question “How much could we make the PSF grow by?”
+Reaching this target is closely associated with the question “How much could we make the PSF grow by?”.

 Nevertheless, it is interesting to work out what the maximum possible growth could be.
-An easy way to work this out is as follows – from the scenarios above we know that whatever we do our cashflow will not increase until month 13.
+An easy way to work this out is as follows – from the scenarios above we know that whatever we do our cash flow will not increase until month 13.
 Now if we take a look at month 12 of the base case, then this is how much cash we could use to hire extra staff.
 We also know that we have to pay for 8 months of the new business developer wages and for two months of the new project wages before revenue starts increasing due to the new hires.
 So if we hire maximumBusinessDevelopmentHires business developers, the following equation must hold true:

-Something unexpected happens: despite our calculation, our cash actually drops below zero, so in this case we are bankrupt due to illiquidity.
+Something unexpected happens: despite our calculation, our cash actually drops below zero, so in this case, we are bankrupt due to illiquidity.

-I’ve plotted and tabulated the numbers for this scenario below:
+I have plotted and tabulated the numbers for this scenario below:

 Why does this happen?

 This is where having a simulation comes in handy – if we take a look at our revenue in month eleven, we see that this is much lower than expected.
 If you look at the project backlog, we can see why: the number of project weeks actually increases from 320 to 572, though we expected the level to stay at 320.
 The reason for this is that we can never deliver more projects weeks than are in the project backlog.
 In our case, the project backlog is at 320.
-In month eleven, because of the new staff, we would like to deliver 404 weeks of project, due to the new staff.
+In month eleven, because of the new staff, we would like to deliver 404 weeks of the project, due to the new staff.
 But there are only 320 weeks in the backlog.
 On the other hand, thanks to the new business development staff we actually have 143*4= 572 projects incoming.
-So in month 11 we arrive at 572 net new weeks of projects, but the staff is underutilized for one month.
+So in month 11, we arrive at 572 net new weeks of projects, but the staff is underutilized for one month.

 The table below shows these figures along with the utilization.

-I’ve plotted and tabulated the data for this scenario below:
+I have plotted and tabulated the data for this scenario below: